How We Built It

 Every Approach Scores 22/30

-After establishing Kimi K2 as our production model, we tried everything to push quality higher.
+After the quality round pointed to Kimi K2, we tried everything to push quality higher.
 Eight architectural approaches, all tested on the same HSK 5 story concept:

 Seven of eight approaches scored 21–22.
 Enhanced outlines — with Harmon Story Circle structure, timeline tracking, character knowledge states, and setup/payoff pairs — hurt quality by 5 points.
 More constraints gave the model more opportunities to violate them.